 If any hydrogen atoms are present, they will be removed before ADD-H runs.
 When a PDB file is made, a set of checks is run to detect errors in the structure.
-Examine the log file, <name>.log, to look for any errors that were detected, and if any are reported, the input, output, or PDB file created should be examined to work out what has happened.
 By default, the sequence of atoms will be put into the standard PDB sequence.
 If this is not wanted, add NORESEQ.
-NORESEQ is also useful if the ADD-H run reports an error in the residue recognition process.
+NORESEQ is also useful in the unlikely event that the ADD-H run reports an error in the residue recognition process.

 Whether specific sites should be ionized or not is hard to answer.
-To simplify future work, a useful starting point is the completely neutral protein, or, if definite ions such as Ca2+ or retinal are present, the minimally ionized form.
-Once a good data set is available, the positions of the hydrogen atoms should be optimized in a stand-alone run using keywords NOOPT OPT-H
+For simplicity, ADD-H produces either the completely neutral protein, or, if definite ions such as Ca2+, K+ or [CH3-NC5H5]+, are present, the minimally ionized form.

-See also Modeling Proteins, IONIZE, PDBOUT, and NORESEQ
+See also Modeling Proteins, SITE, PDBOUT, and NORESEQ